Perfect Tips Of Growing Rosemary In A Container

 Rosemary with a pine aroma (Rosmarinus angustifolius) is a popular culinary herb.
 This rosemary has a distinct pine aroma and delicate blue-green leaves that resemble feathers.

-The leaves are thinner and softer than traditional rosemary leaves, making them a chef's favourite.
-Plant it as a border or in a herb garden.
+The leaves are thinner and softer than traditional rosemary, making them a chef's favourite.
+Plant them as a border or in an herb garden.

 Golden rosemary, also known as Golden Rain (Rosmarinus officinalis ‘Joyce de Baggio'), gives the deep green leaves a gold tint.

 Several cultivars produce bright yellow to deep gold foliage that either stays true or deepens as the summer days become longer.
-In the summer, certain types turn green.
-It looks beautiful as a border in our herb garden.
+Certain types turn green in the summer.
+It looks beautiful as a border in your herb garden.

 The rosemary variety Madeline Hill (Rosmarinus officinalis ‘Madeline Hill') is winter hardy.
 In a sheltered area, this cultivar can survive winters in Zone 6 and possibly Zone 5.